Toleration Act 1688: Background

 The historian Kenneth Pearl sees the Act of Toleration as "in many ways a compromise bill.
 To get nonconformists' (Protestants who were not members of the Church of England) support in the crucial months of 1688".
 Both the Whig and Tory parties that had rallied around William and Mary had promised nonconformists that such an act would be enacted if the revolution succeeded.
-James II had himself issued an act of toleration, but nonconformists believed James II's efforts to undermine their civil liberties and circumvent parliament placed the religious liberties provided via the Declarations of Indulgence at risk.
+James II had himself issued a declaration of indulgence that suspended the laws against religious nonconformity, but nonconformists believed James II's efforts to undermine their civil liberties and circumvent parliament placed the religious liberties provided via the Declarations of Indulgence at risk.

-Catholics and Unitarians were not hunted down after the Act was passed but they still had no right to assemble and pray.
-As there still remained a Test Act, non-Anglicans (including all Protestant non-Conformists, Jews, Catholics, and Unitarians) could not sit in Parliament even following the passage of the Toleration Act 1688.
-The Toleration Act of 1712, passed following the union between Scotland and England, granted limited toleration, specifically the right to worship for Scottish Episcopalians who prayed for the monarch and used the English Book of Common Prayer.
-Unitarians were only granted toleration after the Doctrine of the Trinity Act 1813; prior to that time, denying the Trinity was a capital offence in Scotland.
+Catholics and Unitarians were not hunted down after the act was passed but they still had no right to assemble and pray.
+As there still remained a Test Act, non-Anglicans (including all Protestant non-Conformists, Jews, Catholics, and Unitarians) could not sit in Parliament even following the passage of the act.
+The Scottish Episcopalians Act 1711 (10 Ann. c.
+10), passed following the union between Scotland and England, granted limited toleration, specifically the right to worship for Scottish Episcopalians who prayed for the monarch and used the English Book of Common Prayer.
+Unitarians were only granted toleration after the Doctrine of the Trinity Act 1813 (53 Geo.
+3. c.
+160); prior to that time, denying the Trinity was a capital offence in Scotland.

-The Test Act remained in force until the nineteenth century.
+The act remained in force until the nineteenth century.